 Train connects Tallinn to major cities such as Narva to the East, Tartu and Valga to the south-east, Viljandi to the south and Parnu to the southwest and internationally to Moscow Russia.
 A permanent ferry lines connect Tallinn with Stockholm in Sweden, Helsinki and Mariehamn in Finland and Restock in Germany during the summer months.
 Traveling by road is also another good option.
 Tourists can board international buses in Moscow, Kyiv, Saint Petersburg, Warsaw, Kaliningrad and some German cities to arrive at Estonia’s major bus station.
 These international bus carries are the Ecolines, Hansabuss, and Luxexpress bus.

-Tallinn city has the largest number of accommodation facilities on the Baltic Sea.
+Tallinn city has the largest number of accommodation facilities in the Baltic Sea.
 There are also many more of these facilities in other major cities.
-They vary in form from prestigious five star hotels to tourism farm which are inexpensive and at times quite captivating.
+They vary in form from prestigious five-star hotels to tourism farms which are inexpensive and at times quite captivating.

 The most popular tourist attraction in Estonia is UNESCO’s World Heritage acclaimed Old Town of Tallinn.
-It has several ancient structures that speak a lot a lot about the medieval culture of the Estonins many centuries ago.
-Estonia used to be an organized political society in the past ruled by Scandinavian kings, the Russians colonial rule and the knights.
+It has several ancient structures that speak a lot about the medieval culture of the Estonians many centuries ago.
+Estonia used to be an organized political society in the past ruled by Scandinavian kings, the Russians colonial rule, and the knights.

-A visit to Rocca-al-Mare Open Air Museum, one of the few open air museums in Europe is such unforgettable experience.
+A visit to Rocca-al-Mare Open Air Museum, one of the few open-air museums in Europe is such an unforgettable experience.
 The museum was established in 1957 and opened to visitors only in 1964.
-This museum reveals the ancient culture of the eighteenth century so a lot about the Estonians people can be learnt in this heritage museum.
+This museum reveals the ancient culture of the eighteenth century so a lot about the Estonians people can be learned in this heritage museum.